Lisbon Travel Guide

 Probably the most beautiful tram in the world

-Taking ride on Tram Line 28E is a must-do in Lisbon.
-The route is simply cool as it winds through narrow streets and up steep hills.
+Taking a ride on Tram Line 28E is a must-do in Lisbon.
+The route is pretty cool as it winds through narrow streets and up steep hills.

 We recommend taking the tram as early as possible to avoid the tourist crowds.Our tips for a ride with tram line 28E

 The neighborhood of Belém is located slightly west of the center of Lisbon.

 Here, you will find well-known buildings such as the Torre de Belém, the Padrão dos Descobrimentos monument, and the Jerónimos Monastery.